 Research indicates that the effects will begin to be felt anywhere from a few minutes to an hour after use, lasting three to four hours.
 Being a less dilute form of CBD on average, it would take anywhere between four and five days for the CBD to be completely worked out of your system.

-In summary - vaping CBD e-liquid gets it into (and out of) your system fairly quickly, whereas something like CBD gummies or other edibles have to go through the digestive system before being metabolised, which means traces can stay in the body a little longer.
+In summary - vaping CBD vape juice gets it into (and out of) your system fairly quickly, whereas something like CBD gummies or other CBD edibles have to go through the digestive system before being metabolised, which means traces can stay in the body a little longer.